mlabs-haskell/hydra-auction-onchain/docs/spec.md

 data ActorRole = Seller | Bidder

--- To guarantee that bidders are still able to reclaim their deposits -- during the cleanup period after all auction's tokens are burned, -- we store the bidder deposit validator address
+-- To guarantee that bidders are still able to reclaim their deposits -- during the cleanup period after all auction tokens are burned -- we store the bidder deposit validator address
 -- which is a part of 'AuctionInfo' in a bidder's oracle -- along with tokens named `BIDDER_DEPOSIT` data BidderDeposit = BidderDeposit
   { bd'Address :: Address
   }
 ```